All Products

 hint_option::=expression

-The SELECT parameter specifies the columns, constants, and function expressions returned in the query results.
-The AS function is used to specify the temporary alias of the column in the result set.
+The SELECT clause specifies the columns, constants, and function expressions to output in a query.
+Use the AS keyword to define a temporary alias for a column in the result set.

-Specify only the first primary key column or the first index column of the index table as query conditions.
+• Use only the first primary key column of the table or the first index column of the index table as a query condition.

-If the query conditions do not comply with the preceding rules, you must use the /*+ _l_allow_filtering_ */ hint in the statement to forcibly execute an inefficient query.
-For more information, see Forcibly perform an inefficient query.
+If the query conditions do not follow these rules, you must use /*+ _l_allow_filtering_ */ to force the inefficient query to run.
+For an example, see Force an inefficient query.

-To ensure query performance, we recommend that you include primary key columns or index columns in the query conditions specified by
+• To ensure query performance, include primary key or index columns in the WHERE clause.

 For more information about dynamic columns, see Dynamic columns.

-parameter is used to return query results by page.
-If the LIMIT parameter is followed by a single digit, the digit indicates the number of returned rows on each page.
-If the LIMIT parameter is followed by two digits separated by a comma (,), the first digit indicates the offset and the second digit indicates the number of returned rows on each page.
-LIMIT integer [OFFSET integer]
+The LIMIT clause is used for paged queries.
+If LIMIT is followed by a single number, the number indicates the number of rows to return.
+If LIMIT is followed by two numbers separated by a comma (,), such as LIMIT n, m, the statement skips n rows and returns m rows of data. [ LIMIT integer [OFFSET integer] is equivalent to [LIMIT integer, integer].

-If dynamic columns are enabled for the wide table, take note of the following items:
+• If dynamic columns are enabled for the wide table, note the following:

 HINT

-In LindormTable and LindormTSDB, you can use hints in statements to optimize query plans or use specific query features.
-For more information, see Overview.
+LindormTable and LindormTSDB support hints to optimize query plans or enable specific query features.
+For more information, see HINT overview.

 Examples